Jump to accessibility statement Skip to content

 Home / Student experience / Discover Sunderland blog / Education and Society / TESOL: Home or away?

 The MA TESOL is available to study on campus at Sunderland or as an online distance learning course, allowing you to qualify from anywhere in the world.
-Read on to find out more about which route towards a masters in TESOL is right for you.
+Read on to find out more about which route towards a master's in TESOL is right for you.

 What is TESOL?

-MA Teaching English to Speakers of Other Languages, or TESOL, is an internationally recognised qualification which will enable you to teach English to non-native speakers at home and overseas.
+Teaching English to Speakers of Other Languages, or TESOL, is an internationally recognised qualification which will enable you to teach English to non-native speakers at home and overseas.

 You may have come across the term TEFL, Teaching English as a Foreign Language, which tends to relate to teaching English in countries that don’t already speak it as their official language.
 TESOL typically – though not exclusively – refers to teaching English to non-native speakers in a country where English is the native language.
-So, if you’re thinking about teaching English as a second language in the UK, for example, a masters in TESOL could be what you’re looking for.
+So, if you’re thinking about teaching English as a second language in the UK, for example, a master's in TESOL could be what you’re looking for.

 A group of students studying together in the library

 Undertaking the MA TESOL course will allow you to gain an in-depth understanding of the English language, as well as develop valuable teaching skills to put into practice once you graduate.
-Studying a masters in TESOL will open all sorts of doors into the teaching world.
+Studying for a master's in TESOL will open all sorts of doors into the teaching world.
 In addition to qualifying to teach overseas, other career options can include:

 • Senior roles within educational settings